wazuh/wazuh-dashboard-plugins/plugins/main/docs/wz-link.md

 #### Diferent application

-When navigating between applications you can use opensearch navigation and have the path you are going to navigate to when you are over the link.
+When navigating between applications you can use Opensearch Dashboard navigation and have the path you are going to navigate to when you are over the link.

 ```tsx
 <RedirectAppLinks application={getCore().application}>